ava-labs/hypersdk-starter-kit/README.md

   - Chain: `./scripts/run.sh`
   - Frontend: `npm run dev` in `web_wallet`
 - Instead of `docker compose up -d --build devnet faucet frontend`, you can use `docker compose up -d --build frontend`.
 The `frontend` service will automatically start `faucet` and `devnet` as dependencies.
-- Be aware of potential port conflicts if issues arise.
+- Be aware of potential port conflicts if issues arise. `docker rm -f $(docker ps -a -q)` is your friend.
+-